-In comparison to the vision the Honda PCX features a slightly larger 125cc engine and the trade off for that is a reduction in fuel economy which is 100 mpg.
-The euro 4 engine, similar to the vision, also has idling stop so if you like to do your bit for the environment.
+In comparison to the Honda Vision 110 the Honda PCX features a slightly larger 125cc engine and the trade off for that is a reduction in fuel economy which is 100 mpg.
+The euro 4 engine, similar to the Honda vision 110, also has idling stop so if you like to do your bit for the environment.

 While the cost may vary from dealership and location the vision costs approximately £700 less than the PCX.

 Both the Honda Vision 110 and the PCX has under-seat storage with enough room to fit a helmet, reducing the need to carry it around with you.